pulumi/docs/content/docs/reference/programming-model.md

 #### Example: Random

-This example highlights using dynamic providers to run some code only when a resource is created, and then to store the results of that in the checkpoint file so that this value is maintained across deployments of the resource.
-In this case, there is no "backing cloud provider", just the checkpoint file serialization that persists data.
-The result is a provider similar to the one provided in `@pulumi/random` (although that library has many more flags than this simple example):
+This example highlights using dynamic providers to run some code only when a resource is created, and then store the results of that in the _checkpoint_ file so that this value is maintained across deployments of the resource.
+In this case, there is no "backing cloud provider", just the _checkpoint_ file serialization that persists data.
+The result is a provider similar to the one provided in `@pulumi/random`, although that library has many more flags than the following simple example:

 {{< langchoose >}}